vsuorant/sshpyk/README.rst

 be displayed instead of only the SSH kernels, a Python path is displayed for the non-SSH kernels, but it is the local Python path as indicated by :code:`localhost:`.
 Because these three kernels are non-SSH kernels this is the only Python path that is available.
-However for the SSH kernels, we can see the remote Pyton path listed.
+However for the SSH kernels, we can see the remote Python path listed.
 These paths are prefixed with the hostname, here :code:`host06:`.
 We can also see the newly added kernel listed as :code:`ssh_host06_host06kernel`.
 This name is an internal name created from the :code:`--display-name` string which the end user will typically